hellosolarr/Solarr/README.md

 # Welcome to the official LittleScriptX repo

 LittleScriptX offers advanced features for web automation, data extraction, and IP rotation, enhancing privacy.
-Its unique capabilities enable users to access addresses discreetly and securely, safeguarding their online activities, executing every line of code in a safe & secure MicroVM.
+Its unique capabilities enable users to access addresses discreetly and securely, safeguarding their online activities, executing every line of code in a cloud-based MicroVM.

 ## Screenshot